Skip to main content

 Reactions

 Both forms are equivalent — message.react(emoji) delegates to space.send(reaction(emoji, message)) internally.
+Reactions resolve to a Message — keep it as the handle to unsend() later.
+Resolves undefined only when the platform does not support reactions.
 The reaction string is platform-specific.
 For iMessage, use the built-in tapback constants:

 import { imessage } from "spectrum-ts/providers/imessage";